yukiumi13/DCNet/README.md

-# Implementation of HDFP(Pytorch)
+# Implementation of DCNet(Pytorch)

 ## Introduction
-This is a Pytorch implementation for a salient object detection approach based on the deep pyramid neural network, as presented in:
+This is a Pytorch implementation for a Nasopharygneal Carcinoma segmengtation approach based on the densely connected deep convolutional neural network, as presented in:

-S. Dong, Z. Gao, et al., Holistic and Deep Feature Pyramids for Saliency Detection, British Machine Vision Conference, 2018. [[Link]](http://bmvc2018.org/contents/papers/0212.pdf)

 ## Requirement: